-Preparations for Christmas visitors are creating an air of expectation and excitement around Huckleberry Close this morning, and I couldn’t help noticing that next door people seemed to be stopping by at Marjory’s house looking at the rather imposing Christmas decorations in front of her house.
+Preparations for Christmas festivities are creating an air of expectation and excitement around Huckleberry Close this morning, and I couldn’t help noticing that next door people seemed to be stopping by at my neighbor, Marjory’s house looking at the rather imposing Christmas decorations in front of her house.
 A truly excited sense of seasonal cheer has developed in our little community.

 The children have had their last day of school, and inspite of the unseasonably warm weather they are playing in the street and throwing snowballs at one another and laughing.
 Indeed the festivities this morning spilled over in a rather unusual incident worth recalling.
 It all started with http://fionadobson.com/apostolic-pentecostal-dating-site/ rolling into my kitchen at 9 am, a little bleary eyed, looking for coffee and advice.

 “Fiona,” she said a little groggily.
 “I think I may be experiencing hallucinations.”